serbansorin/ecommerce-admin-panel/readme.md

 - Order Management

 ### Tech Stack
-- Laravel 6 (Backend)
+- Laravel 6 (used as Full-Stack with Blade templating system)

-TODO: redo project with laravel 10 and VueJS
+**TODO:** redo project with laravel 10 and VueJS